himanshuo/life-of-learning/articles/networking/Application_Layer.md

 A common protocol hierarchy is:
 FTP and HTTP are built on top of TCP.
 DNS and SNP are built on top of UDP.
-TCp and UDP are built on top of IP.
+TCP and UDP are built on top of IP.

 For example, you have two different devices where one uses FTP to communicate and the other uses HTTP.
 The two devices can still communicate with each other because the FTP and HTTP are both built from TCP.
 A MUX can be used to turn your HTTP and FTP communication into the common TCP protocol.
 Then, once the communication has reached its end destination, a DEMUX can be used to convert it back to its original FTP or HTTP communication.